Olafaloofian/Using-ContextAPI-HOC/README.md

 ---

 ## Step 1: Set up Context API folder
 Choose where your Context API files should live in your project’s directory.
 If you’re using create-react-app, the best place for it is inside the pre-built `src` folder.
-Navigate to the desired location and create a new folder with an obvious name (example: ‘ContextAPI’ ).
+Navigate to the desired location and create a new folder with an obvious name (example: 'ContextAPI').

 ---